CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Closing Stale Issues

-At this point after many alerts to the issue that required author feedback if still hasn't been responded @msftbot will the run the search based on these conditions and if any such issues are filtered it will respond the messaged regarding failure to respond to the issue and will automatically close the issue.
-Such actions are used to better manage the issue and to ensure the issues are just left open aren't cluttered in the repo and blocks the focus on issues that are active.
+@Msftbot runs the search and sees that if there has been any activity to the issues that have needs author feedback :memo:, no-recent-activity :chart_with_downwards_trend: labels, and no activity for 60 days. @Msftbot will close the issue if it matches these conditions.
+It shows that at this point many labels and alerts have been made by the bot encourage activities but there has been a lack of participation from the stakeholders.
+The action of closing stale issues are used to better manage the issues and to ensure the issues are not cluttered in the repo and block the focus on issues that are active.

 **Scheduled search**